“portal”

 NOTIFICATIONS | All photographers who have submitted an entry will receive an email notification of the juror’s selection as well as confirmation of your entry being received.
 Confirmation emails are sent directly from the gallery directors and may take a few hours to be sent.
 Please note that gallery emails often end up in spam folders.
 Please check your spam if you did not receive a confirmation email.
 If concerned, please email amanda@asmithgallery.com.

-Jurors Award – an online solo exhibition, “The 27” exhibition book and feature story on the gallery blog
+Jurors Award – a online solo exhibition, “The 27” exhibition book and feature story on the gallery blog

 Directors Award – “The 27” exhibition book and a feature story on the gallery blog